azizamv/brain-tumor-mri-detection/README.md

 # 🧠 Brain Tumor Scan AI

-Brain Tumor Scan AI is a web-based application for **brain tumor classification from MRI images** using Fine-tuned DenseNet121.
+Brain Tumor Scan AI is a web-based application for **brain tumor classification from MRI images** using **Fine-tuned DenseNet121**.
 The system allows users to upload MRI scans, processes them with a trained neural network model, and displays prediction results with confidence scores and visualizations.

 This project is built using **Flask** for the backend and **HTML, CSS, JavaScript** for the frontend.